Rasa chatbot with two-way integration

 This is an example how to set your Rasa chatbot up to be able to trigger the execution of Robocorp digital workers, and how the robot is able to return it's results back to the conversation.

-Chatbots and RPA robots are a great match creating great business outcomes together.
-RPA robots extend the capabilities of conversational user interface to be able to perform tasks with legacy systems that lack simple API connectivity.
+Chatbots and automation workflows are a great match creating great business outcomes together.
+Robots extend the capabilities of conversational user interface to be able to perform tasks with legacy systems that lack simple API connectivity.

 This is an example how to set your Rasa chatbot up to be able to trigger the execution of Robocorp digital workers (aka robots) through Control Room, and how the robot is able to return it's results back to the conversation.